-I rename files in draw.io whenever I want clear structure.
-I also rename files when I share diagrams with others.
-A good file name saves time.
-It reduces mistakes.
-It also makes my diagram library easier to manage.
-In this guide, I show you how I rename a diagram file inside the draw.io editor.
-I keep every step short and clear.
-Therefore, you can follow along fast.
-Moreover, you can apply the same workflow to many projects.
+I rename files in draw.io when I want a clear structure.
+A good file name saves time, reduces mistakes, and makes diagrams easier to find.
+In this guide, I show how to rename a file in draw.io directly inside the editor.
+I keep each step short and clear.
+Therefore, you can follow along fast and use the same workflow in many projects.

 What is draw.io